dart-lang/sdk/pkg/json/README.md

 All native JSON types are supported (`int`, `double`, `String`, `bool`, `Null`).

-Supports `DateTime` as ISO-8601 String.
+Supports `DateTime`, serializing it to an ISO-8601 String.

 The core collection types `List`, `Set`, and `Map` are also supported, if their elements are supported types.
 For elements which require more than just a cast,